hakanbicerrr/Lung-Cancer-Detection/README.md

 # Lung-Cancer-Detection

 This was just a try.
-I applied some segmentation methods.
+I applied some segmentation methods on Lung CT images.

 But this is not finished.